-The district's participation in the Yakima County Investment Pool is voluntary and the pool does not have a credit rating.
-The district reports its investment in the pool at the fair value amount, which is the same as the value of the pool per share.
+The district's participation in the Yakima County Treasurer's Investment Pool (TIP) is voluntary and the pool does not have a credit rating.
+The district reports its investment in the pool at the fair value amount, which is [not] the same as the value of the pool per share.
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
 The pool maintains a (duration/weighted average maturity) of 1.707 years as of June 30, 2021.